Miche'l Moore, MS MFT-IT

 Hello, my name is Miche'l Moore, and yes, my name is pronounced "Michael".
 Don't worry, you'll get used to it.
 I am excited to tell you a little about myself as well as my focus as a Marriage and Family Therapist.

 I opened EVOLVEwithin LLC in 2015 and has been continuing to flourish ever since.
-In 2019 the clinic will expand by welcoming an additional therapist as a recent graduate who is enthusiastic to start seeing her own clients.
+In 2019 the clinic expanded from a solo practice to a group practice by welcoming an additional therapists and interns who are enthusiastic to start seeing their own clients.
+Since the beginning we have offered Telehealth services, however, due to the pandemic of 2020, we now offer telehealth services to Wisconsin residence all over the state.

-I have seen many of my clients blossom before my eyes, and it impresses me every time.
-It is incredibly difficult for people to open up about themselves, and I hold high levels of respect for my clients.
+Watching my clients blossom before my eyes is an incredible feeling.
+But watching you discover your growth and use it confidently is why I do this job.
+It is incredibly difficult for people to open up about themselves, and I hold high levels of respect for all of my clients.
 I would categorize myself as being empathetic, understanding, non-judgmental, educational, and a powerful motivator.

 ARE YOU LISTENING TO ME?